fuzing/flutter-rust-audio/README.md

 - MIDI Support
 - Compilation and Packaging System
 - Rich eco-system of DSP algorithms
-- Optional outsource of algorithms/processing to GPU (via OpenCL) on all platforms
+- Optional outsource of processing to GPU (via OpenCL) on all platforms
 - Robust Pipelining/Chaining
-- Undecided regarding licensing
+- Licensing?

-as stated above, this project is currently in **stealth mode** - please [reach out](https://www.github.com/fuzing) if you are interested in participating
+as stated above, this project is currently in **stealth mode** - please [reach out](https://www.github.com/fuzing) if you are interested in participating or learning about this technology